F00LIAN/regionintelligence/README.md

 ## City Notes of Improvement of Listings

+- **System Functionality**
+We should verify that we can access the most recent data for every call.
+So there are no duplicates and we are not missing any data.
+Therefore when we call the API we should be able to get the most recent data.

 - **City 1**: Santa Ana, Ca

 We can try and extract the images for each listing so we can use for the website listings and host images on the map.